 Forgotten Voices employs nearly 30 team members in the U.S. and southern Africa.
 Our team is committed to serving our mission with purpose, poise and joy.
 Although challenges of the orphan care crisis we face loom large, we strive to remember that God doesn’t call us to be God; He calls us to be faithful.
 Our staff leaders and Board of Directors work together to ensure that our programs are effective, and that our work reflects the Christian character and values on which the organization was founded.

-Read this special update from Board Chair Steve Proctor from Jan.
-19, 2018 regarding an upcoming leadership transition:
+Read these updates from Board Chair Steve Proctor regarding an upcoming leadership transition:

 We find ourselves in a season of significant change here at Forgotten Voices, and we’re reminded of God’s sovereignty by Ecclesiastes 3:1 — “There is a time for everything, and a season for every activity under the heavens…”

 After shaping the vision and operations of Forgotten Voices for the past thirteen years and helping to establish more than 100 church partnerships serving children and families in southern Africa, Ryan Keith has announced that he will be leaving his role as president of our organization, effective May 31, 2018.
 However, at the invitation of our Board of Directors, Ryan will continue to support the ongoing work of Forgotten Voices and its new staff leaders by joining the board when he steps down from his current role.
 In July, Ryan will begin serving as a pastor at his local church, West Shore Free Church, where he will shepherd initiatives to listen to the community, strengthen families and care for vulnerable children in central Pennsylvania.